10 alternatives to Acuity Scheduling

 HoneyBook was founded in 2013 to help creatives book more clients, get paid, and manage their projects in one place.
 In addition to scheduling, this end-to-end project-tracking tool includes features like online contracts, invoices, proposals, and automation.

-The simple pricing structure offers an unlimited monthly plan for $39 per month.
+Pricing starts a $12.80 per month, billed annually.
 A free, seven-day trial is available for customers to test the product before committing.

 Apptoto is a fully customizable appointment-messaging platform that launched in 2010.
 Users can connect the software to an existing calendar or address book for seamless integration.